contensis/contensis.github.io/docs-src/api-keys/disable-an-api-key.md

 # Disable an API key
-If you're worried that an API key has been compromised, or you no longer use the application that was accessing your content through a particular API key, you can disable that API key.
-Follow the steps below to disable the API key.
+If you think that an API key may have been compromised, or you no longer use the application that was accessing your content through a particular API key, you can disable that API key.

 1. Press the **Content Types & Entries** button in the sidebar.
 The *Content Types & Entries* drawer will open revealing a number of options.
 2. Select **API Keys** from the drawer to open the *API Keys* list.